Cost of Studying in New Zealand

 Tuition fees for undergraduate degrees typically range between NZD 25,000 and NZD 45,000 per year.
 However, programmes like medicine and veterinary science may have higher fees.

 For postgraduate degrees, the fees generally range from approximately NZD 20,000 to NZD 37,000.
-Similar to undergraduate programmes, subjects like medicine and veterinary science tend to have higher fees.
-In the case of PhD programmes, the costs for international students are usually between NZD 6,500 and NZD 9,000 per year across most subjects.
+PhD programme cost for international students is usually between NZD 6,500 and NZD 9,000 per year across most subjects.
 It's important to note that PhD programme costs are the same for both domestic and international students.

 In addition to tuition fees, universities may also charge administration and student services fees.
 The specific amount can vary among institutions.
 For example, the University of Auckland charges NZD 1,005.60, but other universities may have different fees.